William Peyton Hubbard: City politics

 Hubbard first sought public office in 1893 at the age of 51, running in Toronto's Ward 4, where he lost by 7 votes.
 Encouraged, he ran again in Ward 4 in 1894 and was elected to represent the quiet, tree-lined ward of grand homes; it was one of the wealthiest and whitest wards in the city (encompassing an area between University Avenue and Bathurst Street).
-He was elected to city council a total of 15 times in his career.
+He was elected to city council and the Toronto Board of Control a total of 5 times in his career.

 A reformer armed with a sharp wit and a powerful oratory skills, which earned him the nickname "Old Cicero", Hubbard was known for his strong sense of public duty.
 He made his name fighting for public ownership of Toronto's water and hydroelectric supplies.

 Hubbard was appointed to the Toronto Board of Control, the city's powerful executive body, in 1898 and agitated to have the body directly elected by the people.
-He won election to the body in the first citywide election in 1904, the first and only person of colour to win a citywide election in Toronto's history.
+After this reform was done, he won election to the body in its first citywide election in 1904.
+He thus became the first person of colour to win a citywide election in Toronto's history, and he was the only person of a visible minority to be elected to Toronto city hall until at least 2011.
 Hubbard topped the polls in the election to the Board in 1906; as vice-chairman of the board, he served as acting mayor on occasions when the mayor was absent.
-He was re-elected in 1907 but defeated in 1908, and again in the 1909 and 1910 municipal elections.
+He was re-elected in 1907.